Parametric resonance in abelian and non-abelian gauge fields via space-time oscillations: Introduction

-The exponential growth of modes lead to large fluctuations in physical observables such as ``energy'' density, ${\bf E}\cdot{\bf B}$ in $U(1)$ and $tr(F\tilde{F})$ in $SU(2)$ gauge theories etc. Our numerical simulations show that even if ${\bf E}\cdot{\bf B}$ and $tr(F\tilde{F})$ are zero initially, they develop non-zero values and grow, due to the presence of multiple resonant modes.
-The non-linear effects and instability mentioned above suggest that GWs will excite $SU(2)$ gauge fields more efficiently than $U(1)$ electromagnetic fields.
+The exponential growth of modes lead to large fluctuations in physical observables such as energy density, ${\bf E}\cdot{\bf B}$ in $U(1)$ and $tr(F\tilde{F})$ in $SU(2)$ gauge theories etc. Our numerical simulations show that even if ${\bf E}\cdot{\bf B}$ and $tr(F\tilde{F})$ are zero initially, they develop non-zero values and grow, due to the presence of multiple resonant modes.
 Since ${\bf E}\cdot{\bf B}$ and $tr(F\tilde{F})$ are related to the divergence of chiral current, they can contribute to chiral magnetic effects, enhance instanton transitions, production of particles etc. It will be interesting to consider these processes in the context of cosmology.
 We mention here that, the resonant excitation of fields in QCD or electroweak theory, will not be possible from the gravitational waves from merger events.
-This is because of the presence of mass scales, such as $\Lambda_{QCD}$.
-However, the collision of bubbles in first-order phase transitions in the early Universe may generate gravitational waves which can induce parametric resonance in QCD.
+This is because of the presence of the mass scales, such as $\Lambda_{QCD}$.
+However, phase transitions in the early Universe may generate gravitational waves which can induce parametric resonance in QCD~\cite{Fenu:2009qf,Bodas:2022urf,Hindmarsh:2020hop}.

 The paper is organised as follows.
 In section II we obtain the parametric resonant modes of the fields due to space-time oscillations.
 In section III, we present the results of our numerical simulations of $U(1)$ electromagnetic fields and $SU(2)$ non-abelian gauge fields.
 The conclusion and discussions are presented in section IV.